-Answers to the Quality Assessment Questions
+Answers to the Review Questions

 This section includes the answers and the findings of this systematic literature review.
-First, we answered the questions in Section 3.1, and then, we presented the findings of this systematic literature review.
+First, we answered the questions in Section 3.1.
+Then, we presented the findings of this systematic literature review.

 Q1.
 Which core concepts and relationships can be used to adequately comprehend security issues?